diegoalejandrogomez/OS/README.md

 # OS
-Trying to learn about how an Operative System works.
+Trying to learn about how an Operating System works.

 I am using linux 0.11 and the following tutorials: